lakdev28/telegram_group_post_bot/README.md

 **Telegram Message Forwarder**

-This is telegram bot that can be used to send scheduled messages (with or without media) to telegram groups.
+This is a telegram bot that can be used to send scheduled messages (with or without media) to telegram groups.

 **Features:**
 - Add to groups